 It’s fun.
 I think it’s fun.
 You get to hang out with your kids all day every day, take them to museums, the zoo, all those ” educational” places when they’re not packed with weekend crowds.

 You get to buy loads of cool toys and gadgets to use at home, globes, telescopes, circuits and chemistry sets.
+We call these homeschool resources and you can check out more in our post.
 You buy them awesome computers and they launch themselves into technology at lightning speed.

 You can spend days disappearing down rabbit holes of the kids’ making.
 The French revolution has been popular with one of my sons lately, the other has been making circuits and learning about capacitors.
 They come up with ideas and just run with them.
 You can help point them in the right direction, suggest resources and learn right alongside them.